CUPID: Generative 3D Reconstruction via Joint Object and Pose Modeling: Introduction

+To this end, we introduce \Cupid (for ``in-CUbe PIxel Distribution''), a probabilistic reconstruction framework designed to achieve this synthesis by simultaneously generating a full 3D object $\object$ and reasoning the exact camera pose $\pose$ that can \textit{faithfully} reproduce the 2D observation. \Cupid formulates reconstruction as a conditional sampling process within a unified flow-based model that operates in two stages.
+First, it jointly generates a coarse 3D structure and a dense field of 3D-to-2D correspondences, enabling camera pose recovery through a simple PnP solver~\citep{abdel2015direct}.
+Second, conditioned on this recovered pose, a refinement stage injects \textit{pixel-aligned features} from the input image directly into the generative process.
+This novel conditioning mechanism enforces consistency with the visual evidence, marrying the rich prior of a generative model with the geometric fidelity of reconstruction.
+As \Figref{fig:teaser} shows, this simple yet effective approach produces geometrically complete 3D reconstructions that are texturally faithful to the input image.

-The primary contributions of this work can be summarized as below: \begin{itemize}[leftmargin=*] \item A unified generative framework, \Cupid, that grounds 3D synthesis in a single 2D image.
-For the first time, we jointly model 3D object and dense 2D-to-3D correspondences, ensuring the generated 3D object is explicitly tied to the input view. \item A novel pose-conditioned refinement strategy.
-Our two-stage approach decouples pose estimation from the generation of detailed geometry and texture, a mechanism critical for achieving high-fidelity reconstructions with strong geometric and textural consistency. \item State-of-the-art results across both reconstruction and pose estimation. \Cupid sets a new standard for single-image reconstruction, improving fidelity by over 3 dB PSNR against top 3D reconstruction models, while achieving geometric accuracy competitive with top point-map estimators. \end{itemize}
+The primary contributions of this work can be summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{A unified generative reconstruction framework.} \Cupid bridges 3D generation and reconstruction by jointly modeling a canonical 3D object and camera pose.
+This unified design excels at single-view reconstruction, and can be applied to multi-view and component-aligned scene reconstruction without task-specific tuning or optimization. \item \textbf{A novel pose-conditioned refinement strategy.} Our two-stage approach uses the recovered pose to inject pixel-local features, a mechanism critical for achieving high-fidelity reconstructions free from the shape and color inconsistencies typical of generative models. \item \textbf{Strong object-level reconstruction performance.} \Cupid leverages its generative capabilities to set a new standard in reconstruction fidelity, outperforming top holistic reconstruction models~\citep{hong2023lrm} by over 3 dB PSNR while matching the geometric accuracy of state-of-the-art monocular estimators~\citep{wang2025vggt,wang2025moge}. \end{itemize}